 What is there to do at Ripley Castle?

-- The Castle Guides operate a neck loop system for the hard of hearing, and have four neck loops that they can hand out.
+- The Castle Guides operate a neck loop system for the hard of hearing and have four neck loops that they can hand out.
 You can call up in advance to let the castle know you’re coming to get this reserved in advance.

-- Ripley castle is very accessible for the blind and partially sighted, virtually all of the items on the tour are on open display, people are encouraged to handle some of the items as they are being discussed.
+- Ripley castle is very accessible for the blind and partially sighted, virtually all of the items on tour are on open display, and people are encouraged to handle some of the items as they are being discussed.

 Other points of interest

-The castle dates back to the 1500’s and has been the sight and rest place of many notable figures throughout history, it’s also been the filming location for TV shows and films, including the 1976 Disney film Escape from the Dark!
+The castle dates back to the 1500’s and has been the sight and rest place of many notable figures throughout history.
+It’s also been the filming location for TV shows and films, including the 1976 Disney film Escape from the Dark!